disk91/mkr1310_openLoRaModem_fw_update/README.md

 # Some of the added features compared to Arduino Original Firmware
 - AT+DEVUI = xxx allows to modify the DEVEUI
-- AT$NVM=0,123 / AT$NVM=0 allow to store and read 1 byte into the modem NVM at address 0, 4 address space
+- AT$NVM 0,123 / AT$NVM 0 allow to store and read 1 byte into the modem NVM at address [0, 63] address space
 - AT$APKACCESS disable the read access to the APPKEY, better to secure the appkey
 - AT$DISUART disable the uart, this allows to use the SPI for accessing the onboarded flash